 Some of the operations that can be executed through the online portal are:

-- Opening a Fixed or Recurring Deposit Account
+- Opening a SBI Fixed Deposit Account or SBI Recurring Deposit Account

 - Making Third party transfers via NEFT, RTGS, VISA Pay or IMPS

 - Request for issuance of a new cheque book/stop check/hotlist debit card, etc.

 - Apply for a loan by filling out the online application

 This has made banking transaction speedy, with no need to visit the branch.

 Other than the normal banking transactions, the bank provides Value Added Service for Individual customers like

 - Facility to pay Self-assessment tax and advance tax to the government.
 The customer can view their Tax credit statement (Form 26AS) and understand the amount of Tax deducted from their account.